vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

 #### Review

-In this lab, you implemented a secure method of storing application secrets that are part of the database connection string of Azure Spring Cloud apps.
+In this lab, you implemented a secure method of storing application secrets that are part of the database connection string of Azure Spring Apps applications.